WGN-TV

-WGN-TV (channel 9) is a television station in Chicago, Illinois, United States, serving as the local outlet for The CW.
-It is owned and operated by the network's majority owner, Nexstar Media Group, and is sister to the company's sole radio property, news/talk/sports station WGN (720 AM).
-WGN-TV's studios are located on West Bradley Place in Chicago's North Center community; as such, it is Chicago's only major commercial television station where its main studio is based outside the Loop.
-Its transmitter is located atop the Willis Tower in the Loop.
+WGN-TV (channel 9) is a television station in Chicago, Illinois, United States, that serves as the local outlet for The CW.
+It is owned and operated by the network's parent company, Nexstar Media Group, sharing common ownership with its radio counterpart, WGN (720 AM), a news-talk and sports station.
+WGN-TV's studios are located on West Bradley Place in Chicago's North Center; it is Chicago's only major commercial television station whose main studio is based outside the Chicago Loop.
+Its transmitter is located atop Willis Tower in the Loop.

-The broadcast station signed on in 1948, under the ownership of the Chicago Tribune newspaper.
-WGN-TV later became one of the earliest superstations; on November 9, 1978, it became the second U.S. television station to be made available via satellite transmission to cable and direct-broadcast satellite subscribers nationwide.
-Later renamed WGN America, the former superstation feed was converted into a conventional basic cable network in December 2014, enabling it to be added to local cable providers, and later soft re-launched as NewsNation in September 2020.
-A charter affiliate of both The WB and successor network The CW, WGN-TV reverted to being an independent station in 2016 before returning to the network in 2024.
+The station began broadcasting in 1948, when it was owned by the Chicago Tribune newspaper.
+WGN-TV became one of the earliest superstations; on November 9, 1978, it became the second U.S. television station to be made available via satellite transmission to cable and direct-broadcast satellite subscribers nationwide.
+The superstation, which was later renamed WGN America, was converted into a conventional, basic cable network in December 2014, enabling it to be added to local cable providers.
+It was soft re-launched as NewsNation in September 2020.
+WGN-TV was a charter affiliate of The WB and its successor network The CW; it became an independent station in 2016 and returned to the network in 2024.

 WGN-TV, WGN radio, and the now-defunct regional cable news channel Chicagoland Television (CLTV) were the three flagship properties of Tribune Broadcasting, until the company's purchase by Nexstar in 2019.